Spectrum

 The group serves as a discussion forum to educate participants and the broader SHLB community about emerging trends and technologies in the wireless space, and advocate for policies that support the needs of anchor institutions and their surrounding communities.

-Full meeting notes for this and prior meetings are available to members here.
+Full meeting notes for this and prior meetings are only available to SHLB members, and can be accessed here.

 Focal areas of the group include: